 After you do a little brainstorming and come up with a trade name that best fits your long-term mission and doesn't mean anything bizarre, off-putting or inappropriate elsewhere in the world, have your attorney conduct a legal search to ensure that you are not infringing upon anyone else's company name.
 Your attorney should also register the name with the appropriate intellectual property authorities.

 The Process for Choosing a Name

 When you are developing your ideas for a company name, it should move from the general to the specific.
 The process could look like this:

 What Are Your Main Imports/Exports?

 - Import/export costume earrings that never cost me more than $1 a pair.

 - Most specifically:

 - Import/export pierced and clip-back costume earrings that never cost me more than $1 a pair and are nicely gift-boxed.

-How Much I Believe in Myself and in My Company's Direction
+How Much Do You Believe in Your Company's Direction?